-Table A-18 Items Object (Collection) Methods
+Table F-19 Items Object (Collection) Methods

-Add Function Add (ItemToAdd As Item) As Void Adds ItemToAdd t , AddIdentifier Sub AddIdentifier (IdentifierOfItemToAdd As String) , Add an item to the collection by identifier.
+Add Function Add (ItemToAdd As Item) As Void Adds ItemToAdd t , AddIdentifier Sub AddIdentifier (IdentifierOfItemToAdd As String) collection by identifier.
 Clear Function Clear () As Void Empties the collect ion.
-Count Function Count () As Integer Returns the number er of Items in the collection.
-Export Function Export (OutputFile As String, TemplateFile As String) As Items ns in the collection to OutputFile.
-TemplateFile is d, the Items are exported in delimited ASCII form, as specified GetModifiedItems Function GetModifiedItems () As Items Returns a collection containing all of the Items that may have been modified since the last time the function was called.
+Count Function Count () As Integer Returns the numbe er of Items in the collection.
+Export Function Export (OutputFile As String, TemplateFile As String) As Items Exports all the Items in the collection to OutputFile .
+TemplateFile is optional; if specified, the Items are exported in delimited ASCII form, as specified in the template.
+GetModifiedItems Function GetModifiedItems () As Items Returns a collection containing all of the Items that may have been modified since the last time the function was called.
 Identifier Function Identifier(Index As Long) As String Get specified item identifier.
 Intersect Function Intersect (ItemCollection As Items) As Items Performs an interse in common as the ection with the passed ItemCollection, returning the Items result.
 Item Function Item (Index As Integer) As Item Returns the Item at Index in the collection.
 Remainder Function Remainder (ItemCollection As Items) As Items Returns the collection Items that aren't in both the current Items collection and the passed ItemCollection.
 Remove Function Remove (ItemToRemove As Item) As Void Removes ItemToR emove from the collection, if there.
 Run Function Run (QueryToRun As Query, DateSpecification As String,[Sort As Boolean]) As Item Runs the passed Query on the Items in the collection, returning the result.
 DateSpecification is optional; if specified, the Query is run as a Calendar query, substituting the passed date as it would in the Calendar view.

-Table A-18 Items Object (Collection) Methods
+Table F-19 Items Object (Collection) Methods